 You need to have a Lightspeed account for this plugin to work.
 If you don’t already have one, you can signup for a free trial.
 Once you install and activate the plugin, it will help you import the inventory from Lightspeed to WooCommerce.
 And later, through a recurring Cron Job, it will synchronize the inventory from both systems.
 It is important to understand that this extension only allows to import products from Lightspeed POS to WooCommerce, and not the other way around.
 So, basically, you import products to WooCommerce from your Lightspeed account, and WooCommerce will send any further updates back to Lightbox.
 However, if your WooCommere store already has some products, you can send them to Lightspeed before the integration.

-The WooCommerce Lightspeed POS integration extension is available for sale on the WooCommerce site starting from $99 for a single site.
-If you want to use it for 5 sites, you can get it for $149.
-A 25-site subscription option would cost you $199.
+The WooCommerce Lightspeed POS integration extension is available for sale on the WooCommerce marketplace at $149.
 The subscription includes one year of updates and dedicated support.